 JP: What’s your favorite beer to drink right now?

-Southern Grist.
+PO: I was just down in Nashville for CBC and had Process Control by Southern Grist.
 The balance on that beer is bonkers.
 I had to bring some back home with me to Maine.

 JP: Describe your ideal taproom.